The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses (48 credits).

 Finish Your Coursework in Under Five Years

 You have five years to complete your degree requirements.
 The five-year timeline begins at the end of the term in which you complete any three degree applicable courses, regardless of whether or not you have been admitted to a degree program.
 Moreover, courses over 5 years old at the point of admission will not count toward the degree.

 Potential degree candidates must plan accordingly and submit their applications to comply with the five-year course expiration policy or they risk losing degree credit for completed course work.
 Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the five-year degree completion policy cannot be satisfied.

 Graduate with Your Harvard Degree

-When you have fulfilled all degree requirements, you will earn your degree: Master of Liberal Arts in extension studies, Field: Dramatic Arts.
-Degrees are awarded in November, March, and May.
-You may participate in the annual Harvard Commencement ceremony in May.
+When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, Field: Dramatic Arts.
+Degrees are awarded in November, March, and May, with the annual Harvard Commencement ceremony in May.

 Degree Guidelines and Policies